 FORTH VALLEY ROYAL HOSPITAL, LARBERT This large new general hospital was built on the site of the Royal Scottish National Hospital and began operation in 2010, with its official opening ceremony in July 2011.
 It was designed by Equion and Keppie Designs to replace both Stirling Royal Infirmary and Falkirk Royal Infirmary which then became community hospitals.

 LOCHGREEN HOSPITAL, SLAMMANAN ROAD, FALKIRK Lochgreen Hospital was originally built as the Falkirk Infectious Diseases Hospital and Sanatorium by Falkirk Burgh Council.
 Plans were drawn up by A. & W. Black in September 1881.

 The site chosen was typical for such a hospital being away from the town centre and set high on a hill to catch every passing blast of fresh air.
 As can be seen from the sequence of OS maps, the hospital expanded considerably from its modest beginnings.
+All that now remains of the hospital is part of the original complex (now Nos 1 and 2 Princess Gate, the remainder has been demolished to make way for a housing estate, McNab gardens.
 [Sources: Greater Glasgow Health Board, plans from Common Services Agency.]

 ROYAL SCOTTISH NATIONAL HOSPITAL, LARBERT (demolished) The hospital was founded by the Society for the Education of Imbecile Youth in Scotland.
 It was designed to be both a school and a home, especially adapted for the ‘education and industrial training and general amelioration of mental and bodily states of young persons afflicted with impaired mental powers’.
 It was designed by Frederick Pilkington and has many familiar details of his style.
 The site was acquired in 1861 and the building was in course of erection by January 1862.